 6) Ensuring the directors have the necessary up-to-date experience skills and capabilities

 Our directors have been chosen because of the skills and experience they offer.
-All have listed company experience and one was the CEO of an investment bank, three are accountants, one an engineer, and one a marketing and commercial professional.
+Of our six directors one is female and five are male.
+All have listed company experience and one was the CEO of an investment bank, one was a COO of a listed business, one has significant marketing and commercial experience and three are accountants.

 Our directors attend industry and regulatory learning and networking events in order to keep up to date with relevant developments.

 Full biographical details of our directors are set out here.